How Is ReluTech's Price So Much Lower Than The OEM's Price?

 ReluTech’s prices are derived from determining the likely cost of a contract over time.
 We provide fair prices that are designed to help customers maximize the useful life of their systems.
 Ultimately, the question becomes, “Why are OEM prices so high?”
-The answer is that most OEMs artificially inflate the price of maintenance renewals so that you will have an incentive to refresh to the latest generation of technology.
-This is why our price is usually 40-80% less than theirs.
+The answer is that most OEMs artificially inflate the price of maintenance renewals so customers have an incentive to buy the latest generation of technology.
+The OEM’s inflated prices are why ReluTech’s prices are usually 40-80% less expensive.

 For many storage arrays, ReluTech is able to use the native email alerting features to redirect call-home alerts.
 This is done as a best practice at no charge.
 For equipment that doesn’t have a call-home feature, we offer a monitoring add-on option (at an additional cost) using a third-party software.
 Consult your account executive for options here.

-Updates are available until your OEM support contract expires.
-As a customer, you can protect yourself to a certain extent by downloading any patches or updates that are available to you prior to going off OEM support—even if you choose to apply them at a later time.
-For the most part, our customers who do this never choose to apply the update, but they see it as one more precautionary best practice.
+- Updates are available until your OEM support contract expires.
+As a customer, you can protect yourself to a certain extent by downloading any patches or updates that are available prior to going off OEM support, even if you choose to apply them at a later time.
+For the most part, our customers who do this never choose to apply the update, but they see it as a precautionary best practice.

-The OEM has moved on.
-Remember how the OEM is overcharging for maintenance renewals because it is pushing you to refresh prematurely to the latest/greatest generation?
+- The OEM has moved on.
+The OEM overcharges for maintenance renewals because they want to push customers to prematurely refresh to the latest, more expensive generation.
 In many cases, the OEM has shifted its engineering focus away from the legacy platform you are using in favor of the new product line it wants you to buy.
-If this is the situation, how impactful do you expect updates to your legacy product line to be?
+As a result, updates for legacy product lines are few and far between.

 The cost savings are enormous.
-We understand that there is usually some perceived level of risk associated with losing the ability to update software.
-What is that worth, though?
-ReluTech supports hundreds of customers and thousands of systems, and we have never encountered a situation in which a customer cannot operate a system because a software update was unavailable.
-We encourage all of our potential customers to compare our renewal pricing to the OEM’s, consider how much risk is really involved, and perform a basic risk-reward analysis to decide for themselves if TPM is a wise decision.
-More often than not, we believe it will be.
+We understand there is usually some perceived level of risk associated with losing the ability to update software.
+However, ReluTech supports hundreds of customers and thousands of systems, and we have never encountered a situation in which a customer cannot operate a system because a software update was unavailable.
+We encourage our potential customers to compare our renewal prices to the OEM prices, consider how much risk is really involved, and perform a basic risk-reward analysis to decide for themselves if TPM is a wise decision.
+More often than not, we believe it is.

 Absolutely not.
 While manufacturers often do this, we do not.
 ReluTech only needs to ensure that a system is functioning properly prior to putting it under support.